keith-ratcliffe/cloud-basher/_docs-latest/tour/query-basics.md

 * *EventQuery* is the main [query logic](../query/development#query-logic-components) for retrieving data objects from DataWave's [primary data table](../getting-started/data-model#primary-data-table).
 Semantically, the term *event* simply reflects the fact that these data objects are sorted and partitioned primarily by date.
-The date value assigned to a given object for this purpose is typically user-specified, per-data type via ingest configuration
+The date value assigned to a given object for this purpose is typically user-specified, per data type via ingest configuration

 * Query logics are typically configured in the web service via Spring XML files such as [this one][dw_blob_qlf_xml]